+It is recommended for the manufactures of the RMP to provide the appropriate control materials so that the quality of the RMP in each laboratory can be assured by performing the internal quality control.
 Commercial control materials are available to perform quality control for the measurement system.
 Pre-analytical procedure should be performed following the description of the package insert for the materials.
+Use diluent and operational control materials from manufacturer.